Aliases for MYOG Gene

 GeneCards Summary for MYOG Gene

-MYOG (Myogenin (Myogenic Factor 4)) is a Protein Coding gene.
-Diseases associated with MYOG include malignant mesenchymoma and mesenchymoma.
-Among its related pathways are L1CAM interactions and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and E-box binding.
-An important paralog of this gene is MYOD1.
+MYOG (Myogenin) is a Protein Coding gene.
+Diseases associated with MYOG include Pleomorphic Rhabdomyosarcoma and Embryonal Rhabdomyosarcoma.
+Among its related pathways are Immune response Function of MEF2 in T lymphocytes and Hypertrophy Model.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is MYF6.

 Acts as a transcriptional activator that promotes transcription of muscle-specific target genes and plays a role in muscle differentiation, cell cycle exit and muscle atrophy.
 Essential for the development of functional embryonic skeletal fiber muscle differentiation.
 However is dispensable for postnatal skeletal muscle growth; phosphorylation by CAMK2G inhibits its transcriptional activity in respons to muscle activity.
 Required for the recruitment of the FACT complex to muscle-specific promoter regions, thus promoting gene expression initiation.
 During terminal myoblast differentiation, plays a role as a strong activator of transcription at loci with an open chromatin structure previously initiated by MYOD1.
 Together with MYF5 and MYOD1, co-occupies muscle-specific gene promoter core regions during myogenesis.
 Cooperates also with myocyte-specific enhancer factor MEF2D and BRG1-dependent recruitment of SWI/SNF chromatin-remodeling enzymes to alter chromatin structure at myogenic late gene promoters.
 Facilitates cell cycle exit during terminal muscle differentiation through the up-regulation of miR-20a expression, which in turn represses genes involved in cell cycle progression.
 Binds to the E-box containing (E1) promoter region of the miR-20a gene.
 Plays also a role in preventing reversal of muscle cell differentiation.
 Contributes to the atrophy-related gene expression in adult denervated muscles.
 Induces fibroblasts to differentiate into myoblasts (By similarity).